I believe that all kids love to play, and that there’s no better way for children to learn than when they’re having fun.

 Each course lasts ~12 days, enough time for children to become autonomous with their new crafting skills.

 Even if most of the areas, even local landfills (where we collect the plastics) are horrible to me, it was always OK for the participating children.
-In fact, the kids were always excited to go picking-up discarded plastic bags, and very simply because:
+In fact, the kids were always excited to go picking-up discarded plastic bags, and simply because:

 Again: this step is not about cleaning a dirty area, but to collect the plastic waste / plastic bags that we can reuse.